 Please call free – 0800 707 6229 – for Huge Extra Savings on your holiday to Mongolia

-Mongolia is a country that time has spared, traditions, cultures and the nomadic life has survived in Mongolia, hidden from the rest of the world.
-This disconnect has created rugged grasslands that stretch as far as the eyes can see, a place where horses roam free in vast landscapes, silhouetted by snow-capped mountain peaks.
-These incredible landscapes are now protected by law and will their beauty will remain untouched.
-The raw wilderness of Mongolia is what attracts most, from a rich culture and friendly residents to the thrill of an adventure across untouched grasslands.
+Mongolia is a country that time has spared.
+Traditions, cultures and a nomadic life have survived in Mongolia, hidden from the rest of the world.
+This disconnect has created rugged grasslands that stretch as far as the eye can see, a place where horses roam free in vast landscapes, silhouetted by snow-capped mountain peaks.
+These incredible landscapes are now protected by law so their beauty will remain untouched.
+The raw wilderness of Mongolia is what most appeals to visitors, from a rich culture and friendly locals to the thrill of an adventure across untouched grasslands.

-Mongolia is still tentatively creeping out from under the realm of the Soviets and is now building a democracy with an economy based on mining, agriculture and tourism.
-Amongst the promising economy and urbanisation, there still remains a unique culture that remains mystical and nomadic.
-Tourists will flock from all over to immerse themselves in these traditions; staying in yurts, sheep herding, horse riding and witnessing the infamous Mongolian tradition of hunting with eagles.
-The fauna of Mongolia includes snow leopards, grey wolves and Siberian ibex, Bactrian camel, Gobi bear, wild and domestic types of horses and the saiga antelope.
+Mongolia is still tentatively creeping out from under the shadow of the former Soviet Union and is now building a democracy with an economy based on mining, agriculture and tourism.
+Despite these changes to Mongolian society, there still remains a unique culture that remains mystical and nomadic.
+Tourists immerse themselves in these traditions – staying in yurts, sheep herding, horse-riding and witnessing the legendary Mongolian tradition of hunting with eagles.
+The fauna of Mongolia includes snow leopards, grey wolves, Siberian ibex, Bactrian camel, Gobi bear, wild and domestic horses and the saiga antelope.

-Most tourists arrive in Mongolia by train, the Trans-Siberian Railway stops in Mongolia so many tourists enter and exit the country by train.
-Mongolia’s capital city, Ulaanbaatar has a train that carries you to Beijing, this makes Mongolia a perfect stop on your round the world journey as you travel from China to Russia.
-While in Ulaanbaatar your itinerary should include a visit to the National Museum of Mongolia, the Choijin Lama Temple Museum, the Winter Palace of the Bogd Khan and the Zanabazar Museum of Fine Arts.
+Most tourists arrive in Mongolia by train.
+The Trans-Siberian Railway stops in Mongolia, so many tourists enter and exit the country in this manner.
+Mongolia’s capital city, Ulaanbaatar, has a train that carries on to Beijing.
+This makes Mongolia a perfect stop on any journey between China and Russia.
+While in Ulaanbaatar you should include a visit to the National Museum of Mongolia, the Choijin Lama Temple, the Winter Palace of the Bogd Khan and the Zanabazar Museum of Fine Arts.

 Currency: Mongolian tögrög